ON THIS PAGE: You will learn about the different types of treatments doctors use for people with colorectal cancer. Use the menu to see other pages.

 Talk with your doctor about possible side effects for a specific medication and how they can be managed.
 The side effects of targeted treatments can include a rash to the face and upper body, which can be prevented or reduced with various treatments.
 Find out more about skin reactions to targeted therapies.

 Pembrolizumab (Keytruda).
 Pembrolizumab targets PD-1, a receptor on tumor cells, preventing the tumor cells from hiding from the immune system.
-Pembrolizumab is used to treat metastatic colorectal cancers that have a molecular feature called microsatellite instability (MSI-H) or mismatch repair deficiency (dMMR).
+Pembrolizumab is used to treat unresectable or metastatic colorectal cancers that have a molecular feature called microsatellite instability (MSI-H) or mismatch repair deficiency (dMMR) (see Diagnosis).
+Unresectable means surgery is not an option.

 Nivolumab (Opdivo).
 Nivolumab is used to treat people who are 12 or older and have MSI-H or dMMR metastatic colorectal cancer that has grown or spread after treatment with chemotherapy with a fluoropyrimidine (such as capecitabine and fluorouracil), oxaliplatin, and irinotecan.

 Nivolumab and ipilimumab (Yervoy) combination.
-This combination of checkpoint inhibitors received FDA approval in July 2018.
-It is approved to treat patients who are 12 or older and have MSI-H or dMMR metastatic colorectal cancer that has grown or spread after treatment with chemotherapy with a fluoropyrimidine, oxaliplatin, and irinotecan.
+This combination of checkpoint inhibitors is approved to treat patients who are 12 or older and have MSI-H or dMMR metastatic colorectal cancer that has grown or spread after treatment with chemotherapy with a fluoropyrimidine, oxaliplatin, and irinotecan.

 Side effects of immunotherapies

 Different types of immunotherapy can cause different side effects.
 The most common side effects of immunotherapy may include fatigue, rash, diarrhea, nausea, fever, muscle pain, bone pain, joint pain, abdominal pain, itching, vomiting, cough, decreased appetite, and shortness of breath.
-Talk with your doctor about possible side effects for the immunotherapy recommended for you.
+Immunotherapy can increase the risk of inflammation in different organs in your body.
+Talk with your doctor about possible side effects for the immunotherapy recommended for you and what symptoms to watch for.

 Stage 0 colorectal cancer